Strategic Hiring under Algorithmic Monoculture: Characterizing the Nash Equilibrium

 \item Consider any $n < m \leq \Mmax(\bbf) +1$ where $U_n(\tau_n) < U_m(\tau_m)$, and consider any firm $i$ and score $s \in [\tau_n, \tau_{n+1})$ where $f_i(s) = 1$ and $U_n(s) < U_m(\tau_m)$.
 For any $s' \in [\tau_{m-1}, \tau_m)$ where $U_m(s') > U_n(s)$, we have that $f_i(s') = 1$. \end{enumerate} \end{theorem}

 The first condition states that every firm will use their entire capacity.
 The second condition states that exactly $m$ firms will interview applicants between score $\tau_m$ and $\tau_{m+1}$.
 The third condition states that the utilities at the thresholds are non-decreasing.
 The last condition states additional conditions that need to be satisfied if the utilities at the thresholds are strictly decreasing.
 Specifically, if $U_n(\tau_n) < U_m(\tau_m)$, then it must be that any firm who interviews applicants slightly above $\tau_n$ must also interview those slightly below $\tau_m$.
+We now formally define and differentiate between equal-utility and variable-utility equilibria.

 \begin{definition} A strategy profile $\bbf = (f_1, f_2, \cdots, f_N)$ is a \textit{equal-utility Nash equilibrium} if it is a Nash equilibrium where the thresholds defined in \cref{thm:equilibrium} satisfy $U_n(\tau_n) = U_m(\tau_m)$ for all $n,m \in[\Mmax(\bbf)]$.
 Any other Nash equilibrium is a \textit{variable-utility Nash equilibrium}. \end{definition}